mediasuitenz/mappy/README.md

   dataSources: [
     {
       name: 'my-api',
-      type: 'longPoll' // longPoll or singlePoll
+      type: 'longPoll' // longPoll, singlePoll, local
       refresh: 10000   // Interval to refresh the data from the endpoint, only required for longPoll
-      request: {
+      request: { // for longPoll or singlePoll
         url: '/path/to/some/geojson/endpoint'
-        // other options for xhr module (https://github.com/Raynos/xhr) can be passed in here }
+        // other options for xhr module (https://github.com/Raynos/xhr) can be passed in here e.g. headers: {}
+      }
     }
   ]